Carsten-Leue/rx-react-component/README.md

 **Controlled BLoC**: The uncontrolled BLoC delegates state management to its host via a callback function in its properties.

-Example: Again we have a counter with a button to increment it.
+Example: Again, we have a counter with a button to increment it.
 This example uses the identical view implementation compared to the previous sample.

 ```tsx
 /**